- WHAT IS MELOXICAM USED FOR IN DOGS?

 Due to its anti-inflammatory abilities, CBD is a fantastic option for pets who are feeling pain.
 It's a great choice for dogs suffering from arthritis or other chronic pain conditions, allowing them happier lives overall.
 Even pets being treated for cancer can receive some excellent benefits from the supplement.

 Because of these abilities, it's a top choice for helping your pet.
 Depending on your situation, you may be able to replace Metacam entirely with CBD.
-Otherwise, it can at least decrease the amount of Metacam your pet needs to take, which means fewer potential side effects.
+Otherwise, it can at least decrease the amount of Metacam your pet needs to take, which means fewer potential side effects than with just non steroidal anti inflammatory drugs.

 Metacam For Dogs: The Bottom Line